An unrecognized Palestinian walking in Israel:

-As a Palestinian woman you get judged by your community on the choices you make.
-For example: you get judged on what you wear, if you are born in a secular family and decide to dress modestly you get judged and if you are born in a conservative family and wear revealing clothes, you also get judged.
-As a Palestinian born within the Israeli borders I mix a lot with Israelis on daily basis.
-I got the weird suspicious looks and the silly comments about how ‘Jewish’ our accents are, how we are unrecognizable as Arabs either because of our looks or skin tone.
+As a Palestinian woman, you get judged by your community on the choices you make.
+For example, you get judged on what you wear, if you are born in a secular family and decide to dress modestly you get judged, and if you are born in a conservative family and wear revealing clothes, you also get judged.
+As a Palestinian born within the Israeli borders, I mix a lot with Israelis on a daily basis.
+I got the weird, suspicious looks and the silly comments about how ‘Jewish’ our accents are, how we are unrecognizable as Arabs either because of our looks or skin tone.
 So we are considered a “hidden threat”.
-Arabs and Jews in Palestine and Israel stereotype each other all the time, it is unfortunately something that both sides do.
+Arabs and Jews in Palestine and Israel stereotype each other all the time, it is, unfortunately, something that both sides do.

 This is the background of my story.

 Wearing The Hijab: